 The authors analyzed data from employees in 24 countries.
 They compared the countries in terms of in-group collectivism, power distance, and uncertainty avoidance.
 In a culture that is highly collectivistic, people have a strong desire to be part of a group, and group goals are more important than individual ones.
 Power distance refers to the extent that people in that culture are accepting of unequal power distribution, and uncertainty avoidance is the extent to which a culture’s members are comfortable with uncertainty and risk.

-Sturman and his colleagues found that the curvilinear relationship between job performance and turnover didn’t really hold up in some cultures.
+Researchers found that the curvilinear relationship between job performance and turnover didn’t really hold up in some cultures.
 The U-shaped relationship was weaker (in other words, it’s a much flatter U) for collectivist cultures and for cultures high in power distance and high in uncertainty avoidance.
 Voluntary turnover was less likely in those cultures than in cultures high in individualism and low in power distance and uncertainty avoidance.
 The relationship between performance and turnover was stronger (more U-shaped) in cultures that were high in performance orientation.

-These findings are important because they indicate that the nature of the relationship between performance and turnover is not the same for all cultures.
+Given the need for organizations to reduce turnover, these findings are important because they indicate that the nature of the relationship between performance and turnover is not the same for all cultures.
 Therefore, the same HR practices used to reduce turnover may or may not be effective, depending on the country in which they’re used.
 HR practices (e.g., efforts to encourage turnover of low performers, retention of high performers) should be chosen based on the target culture.

 Sturman, M. C., Shao, L., & Katz, J. H. (2012).
 The effect of culture on the curvilinear relationship between performance and turnover.
-The Journal of Applied Psychology, 97, 46-62. doi: 10.1037/a0024868
+The Journal of Applied Psychology, 97, 46-62.